vex-xcc/hw-w01d03-js-functions/README.md

 Method 1
 ```
-Name:
+Name: concat()
-Description:
+Description: The concat() method can be used instead of the plus operator.
+These two lines do the same:
-Example using it:
+Example using it: var text = "Hello".concat(" ", "World!");

 ```

 Method 2
 ```
 Name:
+toLowerCase()
 Description:
+A string is converted to lower case with toLowerCase():
 Example using it:
+let text1 = "Hello World!";
+let text2 = text1.toLowerCase()
 ```

 Method 3
 ```
 Name:
+replace()
 Description:
+By default, the replace() method replaces only the first match:
 Example using it:
+str = "Please visit Ahmed and same";
+var Rep = str.replace("same", "Ali");
 ```

 ## [License](LICENSE)